Andrew-Smith-93/config-files/NeoVim/config.md

 # Neovim Key Mappings Guide

-This document outlines the key mappings set up in a Neovim configuration for various functionalities
+This document outlines the key mappings set up in a Neovim configuration for various functionalities.

 ## General Settings